If you experience any of the following symptoms, consistent with a heart attack or acute coronary syndrome, call 911 immediately:

 If someone collapses, call 911.
 Perform Hands-Only CPR and ask someone to locate an Automated External Defibrillator (AED).

-Pardee’s Emergency Center is equipped to handle heart attacks and has earned Chest Pain Center Accreditation by the American College of Cardiology.
+Pardee’s Emergency Department is equipped to handle heart attacks and has earned Chest Pain Center Accreditation by the American College of Cardiology.
 With our staff of interventional cardiologists and our on-site cardiac catheterization lab, we offer lifesaving cardiac catheterization to open blocked arteries and minimize damage to your heart muscle.

 Heart Attack Care, Close to Home

 During a heart attack, a cardiac catheterization becomes a lifesaving procedure, as the doctor races to open the blood vessel before permanent damage to the heart occurs.
-With our designated Chest Pain Center accreditation by the American College of Cardiology, we must maintain extensive treatment protocols in our Emergency Center to quickly treat patients with heart attack symptoms.
-With our interventional cardiologist, Dr. Eduardo Balcells, and Emergency Center staff, we’re ready to activate our Catheterization Lab team to treat you or to transfer you to a nearby hospital in severe cases.
+With our designated Chest Pain Center accreditation by the American College of Cardiology, we must maintain extensive treatment protocols in our Emergency Department to quickly treat patients with heart attack symptoms.
+With our interventional cardiologist, Dr. Eduardo Balcells, and Emergency Department staff, we’re ready to activate our Catheterization Lab team to treat you or to transfer you to a nearby hospital in severe cases.
 Learn more about interventional cardiology and heart attack care at Pardee.

 Heart Attack Differences Men vs Women